Trolley-MGMT/trolleymgmt/README.md

 Trolley is a multi cloud Kubernetes management system.
 A simplified UI which allows the user to Deploy, Edit and Delete clusters and deployments within them on AWS, Azure and GCP.

 ## The headache
-For many, the deployment process of a cluster isn’t trivial.
+For many, the deployment and the management process of a Kubernetes cluster isn’t trivial.
 Product people, marketing, testers, junior programmers.
 They all know it can be a pain.
 With this simple GUI, the deployment process becomes so much easier.
 You choose the different required parameters via multi selection live list, i.e. server location, cluster version etc, and click deploy.
 That’s it. deploy>boom>cluster.

 Many team leaders know how painful trying to monitor and supervise their team’s clusters can be.
 Even more when your team is using more than one cloud provider.
 At some point, you find this hidden cluster which has been bleeding your money dry for the last two weeks.